A Water Efficiency Dataset for African Data Centers: Introduction

 With the rapid growth of artificial intelligence (AI) and digital services, the demand for data centers has increased substantially~\cite{data_center_energy_growth_2020_McKinsey}.
 While data center infrastructure was historically lacking in Africa, the continent's burgeoning digital economy has recently led to a surge in data center constructions, with a projected market growth of 50\% by 2026 compared to 2021 \cite{DataCenter_Africa_Growth_50_2024}.

-Nonetheless, data centers are notorious for their massive energy usage and water consumption, which have raised significant concerns even in developed countries such as the U.S. ~\cite{ahmed2014can,DataCenter_US_EnergyUsageReport_2016_LBNL,li2023making}.
+Data centers are notorious for their massive energy usage and water consumption, which have raised significant concerns even in developed countries such as the U.S. ~\cite{ahmed2014can,DataCenter_US_EnergyUsageReport_2016_LBNL,li2023making}.
 More critically, the added pressure on local water resources is particularly acute in Africa, where many countries are already grappling with extended droughts and water scarcity challenges \cite{unicef,water-africa}.
 Therefore, it is important to assess data centers' water consumption in Africa, supporting healthy development of the data center industry for essential economic growth while ensuring responsible utilization of limited freshwater resources.

-Unfortunately, while recent studies have begun to address the growing water consumption of data centers and AI computing \cite{gupta2024dataset,Shaolei_Water_SpatioTemporal_GLB_TCC_2018_7420641,Water_FlexCool_DataCenter_Energy_Water_Tradeoff_AndrewChien_France_eEnergy_2024_10.1145/3632775.3661936,li2023making}, they have predominantly focused on regions with large data center concentrations, such as the U.S. and Europe, while leaving out Africa---despite its rapid expansion of data centers and pressing challenges of water scarcity.
+While recent studies have begun to address the growing water consumption of data centers and AI computing \cite{gupta2024dataset,Shaolei_Water_SpatioTemporal_GLB_TCC_2018_7420641,Water_FlexCool_DataCenter_Energy_Water_Tradeoff_AndrewChien_France_eEnergy_2024_10.1145/3632775.3661936,li2023making}, they have predominantly focused on regions with large data center concentrations, such as the U.S. and Europe, while leaving out Africa---despite its rapid expansion of data centers and pressing challenges of water scarcity \cite{statista2025datacenter,who2025water}.

 In this paper, we address the critical gap in the literature and present a first-of-its-kind water efficiency dataset for data centers in 41 African countries across five distinct climate regions.
-The dataset includes hourly estimates of water usage efficiency (WUE) for both direct and indirect water consumption over one year.
+The dataset includes hourly estimates of water usage effectiveness (WUE) for both direct and indirect water consumption over one year.
 We obtain these estimates by combining weather data from across Africa with the corresponding fuel mix data (i.e., the composition of energy sources in each country).
+Unlike prior work \cite{shumba2024waterefficiencydatasetafrican}, we incorporate water stress levels and infrastrcuture inefficiences such as leakage.
+To the best of our knowledge, our work is the first study on AI sustainability to analyze these factors, which strongly influence water consumption.